Best Plants For A DIY Herb Garden

 Sage is another herb that can be successfully grown in a small space or container garden.
 Look for compact sage varieties such as ‘Berggarten’ or ‘Nana’ sage, which maintain a small, bushy habit.
 Place the container in a location that receives at least six hours of direct sunlight per day.
 Sage does not require frequent watering and prefers well-draining soil.
 This versatile herb can add a savory flavor to various dishes while adding visual interest to your small garden area.

-See also DIY Garden Seating Ideas For Outdoor Entertaining
+See also 10 DIY Garden Projects For A Stunning Backyard

 Indoor Herb Garden Ideas